Annie-Zhou1997/vt-talking-clock/README.md

 - 3:00 AM: "It's three o'clock in the morning."
 - 3:00 PM: "It's three o'clock in the afternoon."

-### Note :bulb:
-Due to very limited time, we have only adopted expressions such as "On the Hour," "Half Past," "Quarter Past," and "Quarter To."
 # GDPR Compliance

 The recordings in this project are provided by members of our team.
 The voice for Chinese is from Youyang Cai, for Russian, it's Igor Marchenko, and for English, it's Annie Zhou.
 Dutch speech synthesis was generated using Google's [gTTS](https://gtts.readthedocs.io/en/latest/license.html).
 Therefore, the clock data in this project complies with GDPR regulations.